zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   as source in RTCP reports.

-Note that a endpoint that generates more than one media type, e.g. a conference participant sending both audio and video, need not (and commonly does not) use the same SSRC value across RTP sessions.
+Note that an endpoint that generates more than one media type, e.g. a conference participant sending both audio and video, need not (and commonly does not) use the same SSRC value across RTP sessions.
 RTCP Compound packets containing the CNAME SDES item is the designated